MicrosoftDocs/power-platform/power-platform/admin/invite-users-azure-active-directory-b2b-collaboration.md

    ![Email invitation sent to new user.](../admin/media/email-invitation-sent-new-user.png "Email invitation sent to new user")

-   When your user accepts the invitation by clicking on the **Get Started** link on the invitation email, they are prompted to accept the invitation.
+   When your user accepts the invitation by clicking on the **Get Started** link on the invitation email, they're prompted to accept the invitation.

    ![Accept the invitation.](../admin/media/accept-invitation-dynamics-365.png "Accept the invitation")